ccicconetti/ccicconetti.github.io/index.md

 ### Highlights

+- [Architecture and Performance Evaluation of Distributed Computation Offloading in Edge Computing](simpat.md) in _Simulation Modelling Practice and Theory (Elsevier)_
 - [Serverless ETSI MEC](etsimec.md) project, new GitHub repositories
 - [Low-latency Distributed Computation Offloading for Pervasive Environments](percom2019.md) presented at IEEE PerCom 2019
 - [An Architectural Framework for Serverless Edge Computing: Design and Emulation Tools](cloudcom2018.md) presented at IEEE CloudCom 2018